QuantLet/Git2Q3-Collaboration/README.md

-## Collaboration Timeline of selected repositories of this organisation:
+## Collaboration Visualization of selected repositories of this organisation:

 [go to link](ReposCollaboration.md)